My

 Evolution of color and color

-pattern in lizards
+pattern in reptiles

 Body